Ayms/bitcoin-transactions/README.md

 ## Tests

-This module has been tested for Bitcoin Gold (see below and https://github.com/Ayms/bitcoin-transactions/issues/5) and Bitcoin Cash (see https://github.com/Ayms/bitcoin-transactions/issues/4) for now, we are pretty confident that it works for the other networks (and more globally for any network reusing the bitcoin core code) but it needs to be tested
+This module has been tested for Bitcoin Gold (see below and https://github.com/Ayms/bitcoin-transactions/issues/5) and Bitcoin Cash (see https://github.com/Ayms/bitcoin-transactions/issues/4 and [example-4.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-4.js)) for now, we are pretty confident that it works for the other networks (and more globally for any network reusing the bitcoin core code) but it needs to be tested

 ## Fees